CLMBN/Flashcard-Generator/README.md

 ### Basic Flash Card
 The Basic Flash Card will have a question and and answer section.
 Create each and it will get stored in the Cards.txt file.

+### Cloze Flash Card
+The Cloze Flash Card will allow you to create a sentence and hide a section which you will tested to guess later on.

+#### Functionality
+Cards will be saved to the Cards.txt files